Summary of Solution Elements

 Here are the subproblems and an overview of their solution elements.

 The high leverage point is raising general ability to detect political deception.
 We have to make people truth literate so they can't be so easily fooled by deceptive politicians, articles, television personalities, and so on.
+This subproblem is so hard to solve we developed nine sample solution elements:

 The foundational solution element is Freedom from Falsehood.
 This is a new right people need to give themselves.
 It allows citizens to be able trust those they rely on to run their political system because they are no longer being lied to.